BTW-Community/Mobs-Enhancement-Addon/README.md

 ### Creepers

+- Creepers have a chance to spawn charged after the first nether portal is constructed.
-- Creepers' fuse time is decreased from 1.5 seconds to 1 second.
+- Creepers' base fuse time is decreased from 1.5 seconds to 1.25 second.
+- Creepers' fuse time decrease when the first nether portal is constructed.
 - Creepers' explosions spawn at the center of them, instead of the bottom.
-- Creepers have a chance to instantly explode when interacted with shears.
+- Creepers have a chance to instantly explode when interacted with shears, the chance is higher when charged.
 - Creepers explode when damaged by explosions.
 - Creepers don't immediately stop fusing on sight being blocked.
 - Creepers have a chance to be able to sense targets through opaque blocks.